victorkohler/pwf/docs/quickstart.rst

       Return the request method as a string ('GET', 'POST', 'OPTIONS' etc)

     - request.headers:
-      Returns the request headers as a dictionary
+      Returns the request headers as a dictionary.

     - request.query:
       Returns keys and values from a query string as a dictionary.